michael07w/PubSubToBigQuery/README.md

 # PubSubToBigQuery

-Sets up a pipeline run by Google's Dataflow to read messages from Google's Pub/Sub service and append messages to a BigQuery table.
+Sets up a pipeline run by Google's Dataflow to stream messages from Google's Pub/Sub service and append messages to a BigQuery table.

 Google dataset_id and table_id must be provided.
 The table can be an existing BQ table, or not yet exist.